How much are employer pension contributions?

 Under auto-enrolment, there are minimum contributions both you (the employee) and your employer must make, which are percentages of your salary.

-The percentages are usually (but not always) calculated on your qualifying earnings, which is the amount earned (including bonuses and overtime) before income tax and NI contributions are deducted, between £6,240 and £50,270.
+Qualifying earnings are the amount earned (including bonuses and overtime) before income tax and NI contributions are deducted, between £6,240 and £50,270.

 That means the first £6,240 of earnings aren’t included, or any earnings over £50,270.